Frequently Asked Questions

 Can subscription pricing work for all industries?

-Yes.
-Subscription pricing is used in SaaS, media, manufacturing, healthcare, and consumer goods—anywhere ongoing value can be delivered.
-[Source]
+Yes, subscription pricing is used across industries such as SaaS, media, manufacturing, healthcare, and consumer goods—anywhere ongoing value can be delivered to customers.
+(Source: Zuora Glossary)

-How does Zuora help businesses optimize their subscription pricing models?
+How does Zuora help businesses manage subscription pricing models?

-What features does Zuora provide for subscription businesses?
+What features does Zuora offer for subscription businesses?

 What technical documentation is available for Zuora?